McAffera History, Family Crest & Coats of Arms

 Important Dates for the McAffera family

 This web page shows only a small excerpt of our McAffera research.
 Another 111 words (8 lines of text) covering the years 1275, 1588, 1526, 1548, 1596, 1766, 1664, 1654, 1643, 1679, 1679, 1620, 1700, 1653, 1696 and 1690 are included under the topic Early McAffera History in all our PDF Extended History products and printed products wherever possible.

 McAffera Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 McAffera has been spelled many different ways, including Avery, Averie, Avary, Every, MacAvera and others.

 Early Notables of the McAffera family (pre 1700)

-Notables of the family at this time include Sir Richard Avery; Samuel Avery (died 1664) was an English merchant and politician who sat in the House of Commons in 1654; John Every (c 1643-1679), an English landowner and politician from Dorset who sat in the House of Commons in 1679; James...
-Another 70 words (5 lines of text) are included under the topic Early McAffera Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Sir Richard Avery; Samuel Avery (died 1664) was an English merchant and politician who sat in the House of Commons in 1654; John Every (c 1643-1679), an English landowner and politician from Dorset who sat in the House of Commons in 1679; and James Avery (b.
+1620-1700), Cornish immigrant to America to become an American colonial landowner, legislator, and a military commander in King Philip's War.

+Another 87 words (6 lines of text) are included under the topic Early McAffera Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McAffera family to Ireland

 Some of the McAffera family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.